Mounting hole acc. to IEC 60947-5-1

-Registration, Evaluation, Authorisation and Restriction of Chemicals: An EU regulation for the registration, evaluation, authorisation and restriction of chemicals
+Registration, Evaluation, Authorization and Restriction of Chemicals: An EU directive governing the use of chemicals

 Reflow soldering is a soldering process for SMT components.
-In this process, a solder paste placed onto the printed circuit board or conductive film is melted by heat (infrared, vapour phase, laser or radiant heater) and subsequently hardened by cooling down to form a rigid connection with the component.
+A solder paste applied to the printed circuit board/membrane is melted by heat (infrared, vapor phase, laser, or radiant heater), then cooled and hardened to form a rigid connection with the component.

-RAFI short-travel keyswitch series of square design with an edge length of 15 mm provided with gold or silver contacts and many different integrated illumination options
+RAFI tactile switch series of square design with an edge length of 15 mm provided with gold or silver contacts and many different integrated illumination options

-RAFI short-travel keyswitch series of square design with an edge length of 19 mm provided with gold or silver contacts and many different integrated illumination options
+RAFI tactile switch series of square design with an edge length of 19 mm provided with gold or silver contacts and many different integrated illumination options

 RG 85 III

-A modular short-travel system for lift controls, info terminals, vending machines, etc. The RG 85 III product series comprises pushbuttons, signal indicators and keylock switches.
+A modular short-travel system for elevators, information terminals, vending machines, etc. The RG 85 III series comprises pushbuttons, signal indicators, and keylock switches.

-Standard keycap system for use with RAFI short-travel keyswitches
+Standard keycap system for use with RAFI tactile switches

 Return Merchandise Authorization

-Restriction of Hazardous Substances: An EU regulation for the restriction of the use of certain materials in electrical and electronic devices
+Restriction of Hazardous Substances: An EU directive restricting the use of certain materials in electrical and electronic devices

-Run at Rate (Significant Production Run): Daily production run – part of the APQP (Advanced Product Quality Planning).
-During the Run@Rate, the machines and systems are tested to see if they can produce the agreed-upon daily amounts.
+Run at Rate (Significant Production Run): Daily production run – part of APQP (Advanced Product Quality Planning).
+Run@Rate involves testing whether the machines and systems are able to produce the target daily quantities.
 (Also: Production Trial Run)

 Rated operating voltage (Ue) IEC-60947-1